 1. ave a school emer ving groups of peo dness co mmittee th nat includes some of the 0 administrators teachers classified staff others: © © parents other c s ommunity members 2 2.
 Sch ool staff have revi ewed and revi sed our p lan in the past year.
 ALL MOST SOME FE\ N NONE NOT SURE ; 3.
-Schoo ol staff have had th ne following tra iining: E rt number of staff Basic First Aid Advanced First Aid CERT Military Fire Suppression Wilderness First Aid How to turn off elect Student release procession, Selector, Nutrition, Selector, Sychological First Other: d ctricity, water, ocedures Sanitation Aid or Crisis ( Outdoo Law En SEMS/N Amateu gas Counselir oss Disast r Survival forcement IIMS/ICS - ir Radio (H Class Training 4 ents have received - • 0 we did not notify by letter home w via teacher conta ith students by letter i mailed to ho ome 5.
+Schoo ol staff have had th ne following tra iining: E rt number of staff Basic First Aid Advanced First Aid CERT Military Fire Suppression Wilderness First Aid How to turn off elect Student release procession, Service of the Service of the Student of the Student release procession of the Service of d ctricity, water, ocedures Sanitation Aid or Crisis ( Outdoo Law En SEMS/N Amateu gas Counselir oss Disast r Survival forcement IIMS/ICS - ir Radio (H Class Training 4 ents have received • 0 we did not notify by letter home w via teacher conta ith students by letter i mailed to ho ome 5.
 We hav ve site and neighbons. orhood maps a and have identified evacuation routes and Yes No